peteroupc/MailLib/api/com.upokecenter.text.ProtocolStrings.md

     public static boolean IsInIdentifierClass(String str)

-Determines whether the given string belongs in RFC 8264's IdentifierClass.
+Determines whether the specified string belongs in RFC 8264's IdentifierClass.
 In general, the IdentifierClass contains all code points in the FreeformClass, except certain uncommon letters and digits, spaces, as well as punctuation and symbols outside the Basic Latin range (U+0000 to U+007F).

 **Parameters:**